ryanegis/support-portal/docs/Reference/High Availability & Clustering.md

 *  Restart PaperTrail.

 > Note: Clustering requires a low latency (<1ms), reliable (preferably dual path redundant network) network connection to function correctly.
 Replication can be used in WAN environments.

+Ensure that port `5701` is open for inbound traffic from all cluster members to all cluster members.
+See [Hazelcast Ports](http://docs.hazelcast.org/docs/3.3/manual/html/ports.html)